USF-Psych-DataSci/DataSci-home/content/evaluation/assignments.md

 1. Commit and push your work to your GitHub homework repository.
 2. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your homework branch to the `master` or `main` branch in your homework repo.
-3. [Request code reviews](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review) from your two assigned reviews by adding their names to review menu on the right side of the screen.
+3. Request code reviews from your two assigned reviews by adding tagging their usernames with `@`.
 4. Your classmates will review your code.
 5. After they have reviewed your code, make any additional changes in response to their reviews or otherwise.
 6. Once you have completed your revisions, [merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) your pull request back into your `master` branch.